Inference for the Case Probability in High-dimensional Logistic Regression: Numerical Studies

+We illustrate the method comparison using Loading 1.
+The inference results are reported in Table \ref{tab: decaying coef i} for ${\rm decay} = 1$. {The results for ${\rm decay} = 2$ are similar to those for ${\rm decay} = 1$ and summarized in Table \ref{tab: decaying coef i decay2} in the supplement.} The estimation results are reported in Table \ref{tab: decaying coef ii} in the supplement.

-The inference results are reported in Table \ref{tab: decaying coef i} for ${\rm decay} \in \{1, 2\}$.
-The main observations are consistent with those for the exact sparse $\beta$, where only the proposed LiVE method and \texttt{hdi} have proper coverage across different scenarios while the CI by post selection is under-coverage and the CI by \texttt{WLDP} is over-coverage and conservative.
-The proposed method is computationally more efficient than \texttt{hdi}: for $n=600$, the average computation time for the proposed algorithm is $23$ seconds while \texttt{hdi} with a similar performance requires more than $3,200$ seconds.
+Note that as the regression coefficient is decaying, the shrinking parameter $r$ in \eqref{eq: shrink def} plays a role in determining the case probability.
+The main observations are consistent with those in Table \ref{tab: Setting 1 i}: only the proposed LiVE method and \texttt{hdi} have proper coverage across different scenarios while the CI by post selection undercovers and the CI by \texttt{WLDP} overcovers.
+The proposed method is computationally more efficient than \texttt{hdi}: for $n=600$, the average computation time for the proposed algorithm is $23$ seconds while \texttt{hdi} with a similar performance requires more than $3200$ seconds.

-For $\text{\rm decay}=1$ and $r=1$, the case probability $(0.645)$ is above $0.5$, the proposed LiVE method and \texttt{hdi} achieve the correct coverage level but the testing procedures have low powers.
+For $\text{\rm decay}=1$ and $r=1$, the case probability $(0.645)$ is above $0.5$; the proposed LiVE method and \texttt{hdi} achieve the correct coverage level but the testing procedures have low powers.
 This matches with Proposition \ref{prop: testing}, that is, the power of the proposed testing procedure tends to be low for the observation $\xnew$ with very large $\|\xnew\|_{2}$.
 For $\text{\rm decay}=1$ and $r={1}/{25}$, the case probability is $0.523$ and this represents an alternative in the indistinguishable region and the power of the proposed testing procedure is low as expected.
-For $\text{\rm decay}= 2,$ the testing procedures based on the proposed LiVE, \texttt{hdi} and \texttt{WLDP} have type I error controlled for both $r=1$ and $r=1/25$ while the post selection method suffers from an inflated Type I error for the setting $r=1$.
-The estimation results are reported in Table \ref{tab: decaying coef ii} in Section \ref{sec: approx sparse supp} of the supplementary material.
-The plug-in Lasso estimator suffers from a large bias and cannot be used for confidence interval construction.

-The consistent performance of the proposed inference method suggests that the proposed method not only works for the exact sparse setting, but also for the approximately sparse setting, which is simulated here to better approximate the practical data sets.